stephenkraemer/bistro/doc/plateau_detection.rst

    Only these BS-Seq strands are used to estimate the correct global methylation level
 always_accept_distance_from_plateau: float (default: 0.02)
 beta values within estimated global methylation level +- always_accept_distance_from_plateau are never rejected
+plateau_detection_step_size: int
+    The higher the value, the better the plateau height estimation.
+Recommendation: use default unless the plateau detection fails.
+In this case, you may rerun with increased step_size.
+Note that the runtime increases cubic with higher step size, so increment the parameter carefully.
+Step sizes above 2000 will increase the walltime substantially.

 Providing your own algorithms